 Our EYFS classroom at Grimsargh holds places for 30 children, and we like to ensure that our areas are well-planned and resourced to ensure a safe, stimulating, engaging and exciting environment in order for children to learn and progress in the best possible way.
 We recognise that the environment plays a key role in supporting and enhancing the children's development.
-We acknowledge the potential for learning in every activity and situation that arises, as well as providing as many 'Sticky Learning' opportunities as possible through making learning fun, authentic and thus memorable.
+We acknowledge the potential for learning in every activity and situation that arises, as well as providing as many 'Sticky Learning' opportunities as possible, to make learning authentic, real, and memorable.